jangler/oracles-randomizer/README.md

 # Zelda Oracles Randomizer

+## Entrance rando shoutouts
+- Drenn for helping me understand the warp tables used to randomize entrances, including his additional update to his disassembly repo for this purpose
+- Jangler for the original randomizer.
+The choice of yaml and the node system makes this incredibly pluggable for entrance rando
+- Everyone else who plays and has fun with the original rando and this one

 This program reads a Zelda: Oracle of Seasons or Oracle of Ages ROM (US versions only), shuffles the locations of (most) items and mystical seeds, and writes the modified ROM to a new file.
 In Seasons, the default seasons for each